Whoaa512/starred/README.md

 ## Haskell

+- [wasp-lang/wasp](https://github.com/wasp-lang/wasp) - A programming language that understands what a web app is.
 - [facebookincubator/Glean](https://github.com/facebookincubator/Glean) - System for collecting, deriving and working with facts about source code.
 - [tweag/HaskellR](https://github.com/tweag/HaskellR) - The full power of R in Haskell.
 - [HuwCampbell/zebra](https://github.com/HuwCampbell/zebra) - Column-oriented binary format for immutable datasets